SkylineCommunications/dataminer-docs/connector-help/connector_help/Meinberg_SCU-XPT.md

 # Meinberg SCU-XPT

-The **Meinberg SCU-XPT** driver is an SNMP driver that is used to monitor **Meinberg SCU-XPT** devices with SNMP.
+The **Meinberg SCU-XPT** connector is an SNMP connector that is used to monitor **Meinberg SCU-XPT** devices with SNMP.

 ## About

-With this driver, you can monitor the status of satellite tracking with the **Meinberg SCU-XPT**.
+With this connector, you can monitor the status of satellite tracking with the **Meinberg SCU-XPT**.

 ## Installation and configuration